Planting Seeds of Compassion. and Roots of Wisdom

 *Geshe or Geshema is the title for someone who holds a degree earned by completing the roughly 20-year advanced philosophy studies of a Tibetan Buddhist institution; primarily those of the Gelukpa lineage, one of five main Tibetan Buddhist lineages.
 “Ma” is simply added on to make the term feminine, yet it is appropriate to refer to a woman with this degree as either Geshe or Geshema.
 The literal meaning of the term is Virtuous Friend.

-Our aim is to raise enough funds to cover her travel, food, and medical expenses for one year of teaching at Forest of Wisdom.
+We are working to raise enough funds to cover one year of operations and support of our resident nun and teacher, Geshe Lhadron (roughly $25,000 USD).
 Your kindness is deeply appreciated!

-Stay tuned for information about more events, weekly classes, and other learning opportunities.
-Sign up for the e-mail list at the bottom of this page for updates.
+For updates about events, weekly classes, and other learning opportunities, sign up for the e-mail list at the bottom of this page.